natcap/invest.users-guide/source/urban_nature_access.rst

 * **intermediate/decayed_population_within_[SEARCH_RADIUS].tif**
-  A sum of the population within the given search radius SEARCH_RADIUS, weighted by the user's decay function.f
+  A sum of the population within the given search radius SEARCH_RADIUS, weighted by the user's decay function.
+Units: people per pixel.
 * **intermediate/greenspace_area_[LUCODE].tif**
   Pixels values represent the area of greenspace (in square meters) represented in each pixel for the greenspace class represented by the land use land cover code LUCODE.
+Units: square meters.
 * **intermediate/greenspace_population_ratio_lucode_[LUCODE].tif**
   The calculated greenspace/population ratio calculated for the greenspace class represented by the land use land cover code LUCODE.